marksteele/mysql-dba-tools/README.md

   --datadir=[path to binlogs]
     The file path to the binlog files

-  --hostname=[the name of this host]
-    The hostname string mysql thinks this hostname is at.
-Examine the binary log names to find this.

   --numslaves=[number of slaves this master has]
     The number of slaves this master has.